 During the summer of 2021, the Dixie Fire burned almost 1 million acres in Northern California, making it the largest single fire in California history.
 The southeast corner of Lassen Volcanic National Park was the most severely burned area in the park.

-The Warner Valley and Juniper Lake areas of the park are closed (no access via Warner Valley and Juniper Lake roads).
+The Warner Valley and Juniper Lake areas of the park are closed (no access via Warner Valley and Juniper Lake roads), which means that the trailheads to some popular hikes, like Devil’s Kitchen and Boiling Springs Lake, are also closed.

 As always, check the NPS website for the latest info on reopening plans after the Dixie Fire before planning your trip.